Scope of IAS 32

 - Written put option on shares (Illustrative Example 6 accompanying IAS 32)

-In June 2018, the IASB published a discussion paper Financial Instruments with Characteristics of Equity which aims to amend IAS 32 in the future in order to provide a refined rationale for why a financial instrument would be classified as either a liability or equity.
-As a next step in the process, the IASB will prepare discussion paper feedback (expected in H1 2019).
+Financial Instruments with Characteristics of Equity are on the IASB’s agenda which aims to amend IAS 32 in the future in order to provide a refined rationale for why a financial instrument would be classified as either a liability or equity.

 Criteria for offsetting of financial instruments